Find a property and flatmates

 Bath Spa University can issue references for current Bath Spa University students.
 If you’re acting on behalf of a student, we’ll be unable to correspond with you directly due to the Data Protection Act 1998.
 All tenancy references are sent to the student, who is responsible for forwarding the paperwork to you.

-To request a tenancy reference please email Student Accommodation stating:
+To request a tenancy reference please contact the Finance team stating:

 We’ll process the request and send the tenancy reference to the student.